shreyasib/Chemicals_In_Cosmetics_Analysis/README.md

 #### Strategic Recommendations
 To deliver the insights and provide recommendations based on the analysis:

-1. Brands like Sephora(7 chemicals), Sally Hansen(7), Christian Dior(6) and Palladio(10) have a high chemical usage.
+1. Increase transparency about the chemicalss used in products.
+This could include providing clear and detailed ingredient lists, as well as information about the sources and safety of the ingredients used.
+Brands like Sephora(7 chemicals), Sally Hansen(7), Christian Dior(6) and Palladio(10) have a high chemical usage.
 Products with higher than 5 chemicals can have a a label that idicates the same on it's products.
 This will allow the consumers to make an informed decision before buying the product.
-2. It is also alarming to observe that Skin care(26) uses more chemicals than make-up(24) products.
-Consumers have a general consensus about makeup being harmful but skincare does not maintain the same reputation.
-Through a more informative product labelling, consumers must be informed of the harmful effects of skincare products that use high quanity of chemicals.
+2. Invest in research and development to find safer alternatives to potentially hazardous chemicals.
+This could include partnering with academic or research institutions, or investing in in-house R&D efforts.
+3. Work with regulatory agencies and industry organizations to establish standards and guidelines for the use of chemicals in cosmetic products.
+This could help ensure that products are safe and effective, while also promoting transparency and accountability.